mtizim/whichlang/README.md

 # whichlang
-A tf language classifier i'm making but also learning how to use git
+A tf language classifier i made while also learning how to use git.